Here come producer prices ...

-The latest report on producer prices is set for release at the bottom of the hour.
+The Deparment of Labour will release the Producer Price Index (PPI) for August at the bottom of the hour.

-Expectations are for the report to show prices fell 0.2% over last month in September while falling 0.8% over last year, largely owing to the drop in oil prices.
+Economists estimate that PPI for final demand fell 0.1% month-on-month and 0.9% year-on-year.

-On a “core” basis, prices are expected to rise 0.1% on a monthly basis and 1.2% over last year.
+Excluding volatile food and energy costs, they forecast that “core” PPI rose 0.1% compared to July, and rose 0.7% compared to a year ago.

 Business Insider Emails & Alerts